 Listen, good sleep can change your life!
 The National Sleep Foundation, which provides the recommendations for sleep, says that adults need 7-9 hours of sleep per night.
 Our Health relies on getting good sleep and making sure that you have the right tools to do it, makes a difference.

 About a month ago, I noticed that I was not sleeping as well as I used to.
 Now, as a busy mom, sleep is IMPERATIVE to me being able to function during the day.
 But I would find myself tossing and turning all night, constantly checking my alarm clock or just plain uncomfortable.
 I did some research and decided that I needed to change a few things.
 I’m happy to say that in the last few weeks, I’ve gotten better sleep than I have in YEARS.
 Just what this mama needed.

 1.Develop a Routine

-My first step was to develop a bedtime routine.
+My first step was to develop an evening routine.
 Your body needs time to wind down from the day.
-My routine includes a shower, a little time writing in my journal and writing my to do list for the next day.
+My routine includes a shower, a little time writing in my journal and writing my to-do list for the next day.